hashicorp/terraform-provider-aws/README.md

 ----------------------
 If you're building the provider, follow the instructions to [install it as a plugin.](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin) After placing it into your plugins directory,  run `terraform init` to initialize it.
 Documentation about the provider specific configuration options can be found on the [provider's website](https://www.terraform.io/docs/providers/aws/index.html).

+*Note:* You will need to remove the previously downloaded and cached version of the plugin from the `./terraform/plugins/` if you previouslt used the standard version of plugin on your project.

 Developing the Provider
 ---------------------------